 The HEPA filter in a Dyson vacuum is an extra safeguard for allergy sufferers.
 It is airtight within the machine to ensure it has maximum effect.
 It traps microscopic particles that are 0.3 microns in size.

-The latest technology from Dyson has twice the suction of any other vacuum*.
 And because it has a completely sealed system, only cleaned air is expelled back into your home.
 More microscopic dust locked in the bin, less allergens left in your home.

 The Soft dusting brush attaches to your machine for vacuum-assisted dusting.
 It gently removes dust and allergens, which are then sucked into your vacuum.

 The Mattress tool attaches to the wand or hose on your Dyson vacuum cleaner to remove dirt, allergens and dust mite feces from mattresses and upholstery.

 The Flexi crevice tool extends and flexes to clean awkward gaps, such as between cabinets and behind radiators.

 Shop for Dyson vacuums and view exclusive online offers.